Fantom-Factory/afEfanXtra/readme.md

   }

   @Contribute { serviceType=EfanLibraries# }
-  static Void contributeEfanLibs(MappedConfig config) {
+  static Void contributeEfanLibs(Configuration config) {

     // contribute all components in the pod as a library named 'app' config["app"] = AppModule#.pod